Selling Multiple Complements with Packaging Costs: Walrasian Equilibrium

 Given a partition $\kb$, $y(S,r)$ for $\Sin$ and $r \in \N$ is uniquely defined.
-We also prove that the converse holds, i.e.,~each CFG allocation $y(S,r)$ for $\Sin$ and $r \in \N$ can be mapped into a unique partition of packages $\kb$.
-Crucially, this mapping is linear.
-This is formally stated in the following lemma. \begin{lemma} Given a cost function graph $G$ according to \cref{def:cfg}, there exists a linear one-to-one mapping between an incremental cost function assignment $\{y(S,r)\}_{\Sin, r \leq \Rbar}$ and a corresponding package multiset $\kb$.
-This mapping, the ``characteristic function'' $\phi^G:\Z_+^{2^n\times \Rbar}\rightarrow \Z^{2^n}$, is inductively defined by Algorithm \ref{alg:one-to-one}. \end{lemma} \begin{proof} See \cref{proof:lem:one-to-one-mapping}. \end{proof} Intuitively, Algorithm \ref{alg:one-to-one} starts with a source $\mathcal{S}$ in the graph, for which $k_{\mathcal{S}} = y(S,\Rbarset)$.
+We also show that the converse holds, i.e.,~each CFG allocation $y(S,r)$ for $\Sin$ and $r \in \N$ can be mapped onto a unique partition of packages $\kb$.
+We formally state this in the lemma below and in Algorithm \ref{alg:one-to-one}.
+The proof is given in \cref{proof:lem:one-to-one-mapping}. \begin{lemma} Given a cost function graph $G$, there exists a linear one-to-one mapping between an incremental cost function assignment $\{y(S,r)\}_{\Sin, r \leq \Rbar}$ and a corresponding package multiset $\kb$.
+This mapping, the ``characteristic function'' $\phi^G:\Z_+^{2^n\times \Rbar}\rightarrow \Z^{2^n}$, is inductively defined by Algorithm \ref{alg:one-to-one}. \end{lemma} Intuitively, Algorithm \ref{alg:one-to-one} starts with a source $\mathcal{S}$ in the graph, for which $k_{\mathcal{S}} = y(S,\Rbarset)$.
 Then, it selects some node $S$ for which all predecessors have already been visited.
 Because the predecessors have been visited, we can compute $k_S = y(S,\Rbarset) - \sum_{S'\in\Predec(S)}k_{S'}$.
 Then, it selects another node for which all predecessors have been visited, and so forth.
-For brevity, we write $\phi^G_S(\{S,\Rbarset\})$, $\Sin$ simply as $\phi^G_S(\{S,\Rbarset\})$.\\
+For brevity, we write $\phi^G_S(\{S,\Rbarset\}_{\Sin})$ as $\phi^G_S(\{S,\Rbarset\})$.
+Crucially, the mapping is linear.\\

 $~$

 Using \cref{lem:one-to-one-mapping}, we rewrite the seller's problem as follows.